Login/Sign Up

 Luminosa Cream is not recommended for children below 12 years of age, as the safety and effectiveness were not established.

 Luminosa Cream contains three medicines, namely: Fluocinolone acetonide (steroid), Hydroquinone (skin lightening or bleaching agent), and Tretinoin (a form of Vitamin A or retinoids).
 Fluocinolone acetonide is a steroid that blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen, and itchy.
-Hydroquinone belongs to the class of skin lightening agents that works by decreasing the amount of melanin (a skin pigment) that is responsible for the darkening of the skin.
-Tretinoin belongs to the class of retinoids (man-made vitamin A) that works by increasing the renewal of skin cells, which helps in the natural exfoliation of skin’s outer layers.
+Hydroquinone belongs to the class of skin lightening agents that work by decreasing the amount of melanin (a skin pigment) that is responsible for the darkening of the skin.
+Tretinoin belongs to the class of retinoids (man-made vitamin A) that works by increasing the renewal of skin cells, which helps in the natural exfoliation of skin's outer layers.

-Luminosa Cream causes common side effects at application site reactions (burning, irritation, itching, and redness).
+Luminosa Cream causes common side effects at the application site (burning, irritation, itching, and redness).
 Most of these side effects of Luminosa Cream do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 Yes, Luminosa Cream may increase the skin sensitivity to sunlight in the treated areas.
 Therefore, avoid or limit exposure to sunlight and sunlamps.
 You are advised to use sunscreen and wear protective clothing while going out to prevent sunburn.